hazeliscoding/quickbase-net/README.md

     .GroupBy(6, "equal-values")
     .Build();

-// Send the query and handle the response var result = await quickbaseClient.QueryRecords(query);
+// Execute the query and process the response var result = await quickbaseClient.QueryRecords(query);

-if (result.IsSuccess)
+if (result.IsSuccess) {
+    // Success logic
-{
+} else {
-    // Process successful response
+    // Error handling
 }
-else
-{
-    // Handle error
-}
 ```

 ## 👐 Contributing

+Contributions are

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+ greatly appreciated and help make the open-source community an amazing place to learn, inspire, and create.
+Feel free to contribute!

 ## 📜 License